1.1 The rules will be applicable during the Bruges Belfry Darts.

 13.4 The player or pair who throws nearer the centre of the dartboard shall throw first in the first leg and the odd legs thereafter.
 If a match is played in sets, he/she will start the first leg of the first leg and the odd legs of the odd sets and the even legs of the even sets thereafter.

 13.5 The players names shall be entered on the scoreboard in the same order (left and right sides) as they are listed on the score card.

-14.1 A player who wins his/her game, has the obligation to mark the next game at the same board.
+14.1 A player who has lost his/her game, has the obligation to mark the next game at the same board.